 Priest Behold the Lamb of God, behold him who takes away the sins of the world.
 Blessed are those called to the supper of the Lamb.
 People Lord, I am not worthy that you should enter under my roof, but only say the word and my soul shall be healed.
-The Lord will bestow his bounty, and our earth shall yield its increase.
+Communion Antiphon Jerusalem, arise and stand upon the heights, and behold the joy which comes to you from God.